kensho-technologies/graphql-compiler/README.rst

             animal_name AS name
         FROM animal_table

-At this point, the ``animal`` view can be used in the SQLAlchemy Table for the purposes of compiling.
+At this point, the :code:`animal` view can be used in the SQLAlchemy Table for the purposes of compiling.

 Miscellaneous